Subspace Optimization for Large Language Models with Convergence Guarantees: Connections with other algorithms

 \textbf{Connection with \textsc{Flora}. }Aware of the equivalence of the two (GaLore/ReLoRA-like) implementations, the main difference between GoLore and \textsc{Flora} lies in the choice of projection matrices.
 Though both algorithms sample $\mP\in\R^{m\times r}$ randomly, GoLore uses a uniform distribution on the Stiefel manifold $\gU(\mathrm{St}_{m,r})$, while \textsc{Flora} uses a random Gaussian distribution where each element in $\mP$ is independently sampled from $\gN(0,1/r)$, and thus $\mP$ may not belongs to $\mathrm{St}_{m,r}$.

-\textbf{Connection with SIFT. }SIFT fine-tunes LLMs with sparsified gradients, which can also be viewed as subspace learning.
+\textbf{Connection with SIFT. }SIFT fine-tunes LLMs with sparsified gradients, which can also be viewed as { subspace descent}.
 While GaLore projects gradient $\mG$ to $\mP^\top\mG$ via a projection matrix $\mP$, SIFT projects gradient $\mG$ to $\mS\odot\mG$ via a sparse mask matrix $\mS$.
-Our theoretical analysis can be directly transferred to sparse subspace learning with little effort, implying similar results as in low-rank subspace learning, see Appendix \ref{app:sift}.
+Our theoretical analysis can be directly transferred to sparse { subspace descent} with little effort, implying similar results as in low-rank { subspace descent}, see Appendix \ref{app:sift}.}